 Happy ice cream making!

-Did you make this roasted cherry ice cream?
+Did you make this roasted cherry chip ice cream?
 I’d love to hear from you in the comments section below.